n4sust1m/nlp100/README.md

 # My Answers for NLP100
 ## Policy
-- Use Only Native Library for Handle Charactor s
+- Use Only Native Library for Handle Charactors
+- solve one liner